London stocks slump as recession risks dent appetite | Business

 London stocks slump as recession risks dent appetite

-UK shares dropped on Thursday as risk appetite took a beating after data showed the British economy shrank in March, highlighting the cost-of-living crisis while persistently hot U.S. inflation data exacerbated investor fears of aggressive rate hikes.
+The data is a confirmation that UK recovery is slowing down," Ozkardeskaya said.
+Data showed Britain's economy unexpectedly shrank by 0.1% in March, but expanded by 0.8% for the first quarter of 2022 as a whole, in what is likely to have been a high point for 2022 as the cost-of-living crisis increasingly bites.

-The blue-chip FTSE 100 declined 2% in morning trade and was headed to its lowest level since mid-March, while the domestically focussed mid-cap index fell 1.6%.
-Oil majors BP and Shell slumped 3.1% and 1.9%, respectively, while miners declined 3.9%, tracking the drop in commodity prices on demand concerns and recession fears.
+UK shares dropped on Thursday as risk appetite shrank after data showed the British economy weakened in March, and persistently hot U.S. inflation data exacerbated investors' fears of aggressive rate hikes.

-Banking stocks fell 2.2% as investors are bracing for an economic slowdown and a likely recession in the UK, thus weighing on the cyclical stocks, according to Ipek Ozkardeskaya, the senior analyst at Swissquote Bank.
-"I'm not surprised that the figures are below expectations again," added Ozkardeskaya.
+The blue-chip FTSE 100 closed 1.6% lower, while the domestically-focused mid-cap index slipped 0.9%.
+Oil majors BP and Shell fell 4.7% and 3.3%, respectively, while miners declined 3.9%, tracking the drop in commodity prices on demand concerns and recession fears.

-Shares of Rolls-Royce edged 0.3% higher as the engine manufacturer said it traded in line with estimates in the first four months of the year.
+Shares of Rolls-Royce rose 1.1% as the engine manufacturer said it traded in line with estimates in the first four months of the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)